 The Museum Of African American History and Culture -- One of Smithsonian’s most important and most worth visiting museums is the National Museum of African American History and Culture.
 In fact, it’s so popular and so worthwhile that you need to book tickets in advance, although it’s also free.
 There is 85,000 square feet of exhibition space and nearly 3,000 objects.
 It says a lot that while average visiting time at most DC museums is 2 hours, at this one it’s 5.
 It’s a relatively new museum (it was opened by Obama in 2016) and it’s utterly compelling and so well done.
 It tackles a tough part of American history with compassion and intelligence.
 You begin in the ‘Slavery and Freedom’ exhibition before moving up through floors and galleries focusing on community and culture.
 As well as artifacts and art, there are state-of-the-art interactive components and interpretive panels.
 Given that DC is approximately 50% black, this incredible museum is vital in understanding ‘Chocolate City’.

 Gay Annual Events in Washington DC

-Metro DC PFLAG Cocktail Party – A evening of fun, tasty beer, a silent auction, and a guest performance held annually in May.
-All ticket sale and silent auction proceeds go towards supporting the programs of PFLAG in DC.
+Metro DC PFLAG Cocktail Party -- A evening of fun, tasty beer, a silent auction, and a guest performance held annually in May.
+All ticket sales and silent auction proceeds go towards supporting the programs of PFLAG in DC.